StreamlabsSupport/Streamlabs-Chatbot/README.md

 - Stream must be live or timers won't post
 - The bot must be connected to Streamlabs
-- Bot must show `Stream: online`  at the top
+- Bot must show `Stream: Online` at the top
 - Minimum new chat lines must have been reached
 - Interval (min) must have been reached